 It actually looked like a pain to deal with.
 The log had an irregular lumpy shape.
 The outside of the log had been de-barked and had the semblance of a skinned cat that you probably remember cutting open in your sophomore science class; just kind of pale and streaked and awkward.

 This is what cutting into an exotic wood log is like, though, and there is big thrill in watching the saw make all these slices from an ugly log into stunning lumber.

 I was visiting a sawmill in the jungle of Quintana Roo – a state in Mexico that’s on the Caribbean coast – and less than 100 yards from the border with Belize.
 At the lofty elevation of 33 feet above sea level, and considering it was May, can you imagine the humidity and the heat here?

 There were two guys heaving and leveraging the log with a couple of poles in an effort to load it on this metal cart, which they used to push the log through the mammoth-sized saw.
 They lined it up, and spun the flywheel on a generator which powered the saw.

-My sawmill guide, Jorge, lit a cigarette and reminded me, “Cuidado, Marcos” (translated: “careful, Mark”).
-As if a guy smoking cigarettes around all this saw dust and wood had any business dispensing the safety rules at this jungle sawmill – but, hey, I was several thousand miles from home and a guest in this sawmill.
-He probably thought of me as a “delicate gringo” anyway.
+My sawmill guide, Jorge, lit a cigarette and reminded me, “Cuidado, Marcos” (“careful, Mark”).
+As if a guy smoking cigarettes around all this saw dust and wood had any business dispensing the safety rules at this jungle sawmill – admittedly, I was just a guest.
+I don’t make the rules.

 I backed up from the saw about 15 feet and watched the blade start to slice the unsightly log.